 // PSR SAMPLE / SKINCARE / KBEAUTY //

-I’ve mentioned a couple of times that I love including vitamin C serum in my skin care routine.
-I’ve tried a couple of them already, but Klairs Freshly Juiced Vitamin C Serum was not on my list yet.
-I was very happy, that Wishtrend asked me whether I wanted to try this rather newly launched vitamin C serum because I’ve been very happy with all of Klairs products I tried so far.
+I’ve mentioned a couple of times that I love including vitamin C serum in my skincare routine.
+I’ve tried a couple of them already, but Klairs Freshly Juiced Vitamin Drop was not on my list yet.
+I was very happy, that Wishtrend asked me whether I wanted to try this rather newly launched vitamin C serum because I’ve been very happy with all of the Klairs products I tried so far.
 Let’s see how the Klairs Freshly Juiced Vitamin C Serum performs!

 Which is your favorite Vitamin C Serum so far?